jamesarosen/progressbars/README.md

 ### Usage

+For examples, see [this Fiddle](http://jsfiddle.net/YQMWD/1/).
 The simplest thing that will work:

 ```handlebars
 <h3>Progress:</h3>